iCliniq Logo

 What Is Ondansetron Used For?

 Typically, Ondansetron is used to prevent chemotherapy-induced and radiation-induced nausea and vomiting.
 The antiemetic is also recommended for the prevention of postoperative nausea and vomiting.
-Doctors may prescribe Ondansetron to prevent nausea and vomiting associated with pregnancy.
+Doctors may prescribe Ondansetron to avoid nausea and vomiting associated with pregnancy.
 Ondansetron may be used to treat cyclic vomiting syndrome in children acutely.
 Ondansetron is considered first-line therapy for the treatment of chemotherapy-induced and radiation-induced nausea and vomiting.

 How Does Ondansetron Work?